CogitoErgoCode/CogitoErgoCode.github.io/_posts/2021-11-01-argumentation.markdown

 # The Laws of Thought

 The argument often arises, that all religions are right; however, this is not logically possible because it violates the the laws of thought, specifically the law of non-contradiction.
 To deny these laws, one would be using these laws in the process, thus self-refuting them.
 If one says "There's no such thing as truth."
 That's a truth claim, to which you should respond "Except the truth that there is no truth?" ergo Self-Refutation.
-So today we will be logically deducing the truth...
-Since there is one.

 > "The **laws of thought** are fundamental axiomatic rules upon which rational discourse itself is often considered to be based.
 The formulation and clarification of such rules have a long tradition in the history of philosophy and logic." &mdash; [Law of thought](https://en.wikipedia.org/wiki/Law_of_thought#Three_traditional_laws:_identity,_non-contradiction,_excluded_middle)